← Back

 MC1173195 (Updated) Microsoft 365 Copilot: Graph APIs for agent and app management

-(Updated) Microsoft 365 Copilot: Graph APIs for agent and app management New Microsoft Graph APIs will let admins programmatically access and manage Copilot agents and apps, enabling automated reporting and integration without UI workflows.
-Updated December 3, 2025: We have updated the timeline.
+(Updated) Microsoft 365 Copilot: Graph APIs for agent and app management New Microsoft Graph APIs let admins programmatically access and manage Copilot agents and apps, enabling automation and integration without extra licensing.
+Updated March 31, 2026: This feature is now available in Frontier.
 [Introduction] We are introducing two new .

 MC1184654 (Updated) Microsoft 365 Copilot: Configure connected agents for Researcher and other agents